 We’re gonna walk through a couple of steps that you can take today to make sure you’re taking the best care of your property and your horses or livestock.
-So today I’m gonna offer up three different things to keep in mind as you’re trying to manage the manure you now have on your property.
+So today I’m gonna offer up three different things to keep in mind as you’re trying to make a plan to manage the manure you now have on your property.

 So, first thing that you may notice on your property if you’ve got manure that you’re dealing with that you haven’t had to deal with in the past are flies.
 Now, right now, I realize now’s not the season for flies but it will be shortly.
 As long as there’s snow on the ground were okay.
 But very soon as things warm up, you might find yourself in a situation where you’ve got more flies buzzing around than what you want.
 And what most people don’t realize is you can actually take an active role in keeping the number of flies that you’re messing with down.
 So you don’t have to worry about all that annoyance.
 So positive and healthy manure management practice can actually help you reduce the number of flies you’re dealing with on your property.